carbocation/interpose/README.md

 In this example, we use the `graceful` package to gracefully release connections after the shutdown signal is encountered.
 A more powerful router than in our prior example, Gorilla mux, is used.
-Also, we send the browser headers indicating that this is a JSON response (which, however, it is not).
+Also, we send the browser headers indicating that this came from a server named "Interpose Test Server."

 ```go
 package main